umbrellio/lamian/README.md

 ## Extended Usage

-Add a 'Request Log' section into ExceptionNotification's background section.
+Add a 'request_log' section into ExceptionNotification's background section.
 Add `Lamian.run { }` around code with logs you want to collect.
 Note, that logs would be accessible only inside this section and removed after section end.

 ## Contribution

-Feel free to contribute by making PRs and Issues on (GitHub)[https://github.com/JelF/lamian] You also can contact me using my email begdory4+lamian@gmail.com
+Feel free to contribute by making PRs and Issues on [GitHub](https://github.com/JelF/lamian) You also can contact me using my email begdory4+lamian@gmail.com

 ## TODO